open-science-promoters/RDM-promotion/website_build/content/blog/2019-02-02-data-analysis-idea-for-video.md

 tags:
   - videos
   - CC-BY
+  - archived
 banner : "img/newidea.png"
 ---

+Note: This has been used, the video is produced.

 # Data analysis

-We will prbably use Buster Keaton public domain videos (one week, ...)
+We will use Buster Keaton public domain videos (one week, ...)

 ## Flow